-The bill amends the law regarding initiative and referendum petitions in Arkansas by introducing new requirements for the Attorney General's review process.
-Specifically, it mandates that the Attorney General assess ballot titles for any conflicts with the United States Constitution and federal statutes.
-If the Attorney General finds that a ballot title is misleading or conflicts with federal law, they have the authority to reject the entire petition and require the petitioners to revise it accordingly.
+The bill amends the law regarding initiative and referendum petitions in Arkansas by requiring the Attorney General to review ballot titles for conflicts with the United States Constitution and federal statutes.
+Specifically, if the Attorney General finds that a ballot title is misleading or conflicts with constitutional or federal law, they have the authority to reject the entire petition and instruct the petitioners to redesign it.
+This amendment aims to ensure that voters are not misled by the language used in ballot titles and that proposed measures comply with higher legal standards.

 Old version HB1222 V2 - 2-6-2025 09:15 AM: 7-9-107(e), 7-9-107